shreya0522/k8s-imp-concepts/elasticsearch-db.md

 - If quorum is preserved → new master elected, cluster continues
 - If quorum is lost → no master can be elected → cluster becomes unavailable
    * Indexing and cluster changes stop
-   * Read-only queries may still work temporaril
+   * Read-only queries may still work temporarily

 #### ✅ Best Practices for Master-Eligible Nodes